 The choice is no longer soya milk or calves milk.
-With Oat Milk, Hemp Milk, Coconut Milk, Rice Milk, Soya Milk, Spelt Milk, Almond Milk, Hazelnut Milk and many more widely available why would any one choose to cause suffering to cows and their calves.
+With Oat, Hemp, Coconut, Rice, Soya, Spelt, Almond, Hazelnut, Flax and many more plant milks widely available, why would any one choose to cause suffering to cows and their calves.

 Different milks may be preferred for different purposes.
 Some are better to make smoothies or ice-cream, for cooking, on cereals, or for use in tea & coffee.

 — Veggies Catering (@veggiesnottm) May 23, 2014

 This non-dairy milk spotter chart is from the Stop the Cull facebook page.
 For a discussion of many more choices and preferences visit the Stop the Cull site.